r2dt-bio/R2DT/Readme.md

 1. Update `metadata.tsv` file in the destination directory
 1. Run `r2dt.py list-models` to update a list of all available models
 1. Verify that the templates work as expected by testing on a fasta file with a sequence similar to the template
+1. Run tests and update the model counts in `TestCovarianceModelDatabase` as needed

 ### Updating Rfam library